cubiclesoft/php-flexforms-modules/README.md

 Returns:  A standard array of information.

 This function sends the reCAPTCHA code in $_REQUEST["g-recaptcha-response"] to the Google reCAPTCHA verification server.
 The included HTTP, WebBrowser, and IPAddr classes are loaded as needed.
-The defaults are generally good enough but customizations of the sitekey/secretkey (e.g. removing domain restrictions, proxying requests) may require calling this function differently.
+The defaults are generally good enough but customizations of the sitekey/secretkey (e.g. removing domain restrictions, proxying requests) may require calling this function with corrected options for `$remoteip` and `$allowedhosts` to guarantee that the CAPTCHA was solved by a valid IP address and hostname.